 Our 49 resident flamingos can be seen in their new enclosure here, which is illustrative of tropical lagoons more commonly found in southern Spain.
 Visitors can also see our majestic resident Cranes including Eurasian Cranes, White-naped Cranes and red neck cranes.

 Our Wader Aviary offers an ideal opportunity for keen wildlife photographers to get closer to some rare species.
 Visitors can expect to see turtle doves and corncrakes – both of which are part of Pensthorpe Conservation Trust’s “Actively Savings Species” conservation projects.
 Visitors will also see bearded reedlings, ruff, avocets, teal, shoveler, black-winged stilts, redshank and garganey.

 We have one of the largest wildflower meadows in Norfolk.
 From the boardwalk you can enjoy its diverse selection of more than 80 different species of grasses.
 It is also a hive of life for insects such as bees, dragonflies and damselflies.

 Enjoy a stroll through the further reaches of our reserve where, depending on the time of year, you may stumble upon a blanket of bluebells or see a herd of deer crossing one of our more remote lakes.
 You will also pass by our Woodland Hide where you can witness birds feeding close up.

 Daily warden talks and bird feeds

 Sit back and watch from our viewing gallery as our wardens feed our bird collection on Mill Pond.
 During this feed our wardens will talk about the species that live at Pensthorpe as well as any migratory species that are passing through.
-Feeding time 4pm (3pm in winter).
+Feeding time 4pm.
 During the summer time we switch this to a flamingo feed and talk.